-The MLCP is a single primary circuit board; it uses a single interface slot of the Megabus.
+The MLCP is a single primary circuit board; it uses a single interface slot of the Level 6 Megabus (Models 33 and up).
 The MLCP provides the common elements shared by all communications lines.
 These elements include the firmware-controlled microprocessor, a 4096-byte random access memory (RAM), block-check logic, and the Megabus interface.